Chicago Street

 Main Street (until 1910) | |

-In 1910, three years after the annexation of Allegheny into the city of Pittsburgh, over 900 streets were renamed to fix duplicates.
-The name Main conflicted with Main Street in Lawrenceville and Bloomfield, so it was changed to Muth Street.[4]
-In 1918, Muth Street was renamed Chicago Street.[5]
+Allegheny City itself was annexed by Pittsburgh in 1907.[7]
+In 1910, over 900 streets were renamed to fix duplicates; the name Main conflicted with Main Street in Lawrenceville and Bloomfield, so it was changed to Muth Street.[8]
+In 1918, Muth Street was renamed Chicago Street.[9]

 Bob Regan includes "Chicago" in a list of streets named for cities.[12]
 In a 1988 Post-Gazette column, Tom Hritz humorously paired Chicago Street with Wysox Street in Carrick.[13]